n-ivkovic/tspreed/README.md

 * The '%N' format in `date(1)`.
 * The use of floating point values for the time operand in `sleep(1)`.

-### Terminal capabilities

-tspreed utilizes terminal capabilities via `tput(1)` that are supported by terminals/terminal emulators that support [ANSI X3.64](https://en.wikipedia.org/wiki/ANSI_escape_code) escape codes, which have been well-supported since the 1980s.
-The script will determine at runtime which capabilities the terminal supports and either exit with an error or adjust its behavior accordingly.

-The script utilizes the terminal capabilities `cnorm` and `civis` if the -h/hidecursor option is enabled.
-These capabilities are not guaranteed to be supported by terminals/terminal emulators that support ANSI X3.64, however are well-supported on modern terminals.

 ## Todo